 The Chesapeake Bay Foundation’s (CBF) fundraising program had flatlined, with no growth in revenue or members.
 The organization had focused on quantity over quality—building a large donor base using a $12 direct mail acquisition ask, as well as conducting an extensive canvassing program—and it was finding it difficult to retain and re-engage many of these donors.
 CBF called on Avalon to help put its fundraising programs back on solid ground by rebuilding a more productive, valuable donor file.

-Objective: Avalon’s first step was to conduct a comprehensive master file analysis to evaluate the health of CBF’s donor file and identify which donors were most likely to renew their commitment to CBF.
+Objective: Avalon’s first step was to conduct a comprehensive major findings analysis to evaluate the health of CBF’s donor file and identify which donors were most likely to renew their commitment to CBF.
 Our analysis showed that first-year retention among low-dollar and canvass donors was very poor, and the consequences were clear: CBF was left with a file of largely uncommitted low-dollar members whose anemic lifetime value made it difficult to recoup the return on investment.
 Avalon’s challenge was to help CBF turn around this situation and move the program toward stability and growth.

 Strategy: Obviously, a bold, multi-pronged strategy was in order, and it required CBF to make short-term sacrifices for long-term gains.
 CBF cancelled its canvass program and retooled its donor prospecting strategy—focusing on acquiring and engaging multi-channel donors who would be with the organization for the long haul.
 This strategy meant that CBF would see a sharp decline in initial revenue and donors, but would ultimately create a stronger donor file by acquiring more valuable donors.
 A key to this strategy was to discard the rock-bottom ask—because our analysis showed that donors acquired with the $12 direct mail ask were unlikely to give again.
 And a higher initial gift correlated with a more valuable long-term member.